Yardbird Southern Table & Bar

 Yardbird Table & Bar is a group of restaurants in the United States serving Southern food.
-It's owned and operated by 50 Eggs Inc. and has locations in California, Dallas, D.C., Texas, Florida, Nevada and Singapore.
+It is owned and operated by Yardbird Group. and has locations in Los Angeles, Dallas, D.C., Denver, Chicago, Miami, Las Vegas and Singapore.

 History

 Chef Jeff McInnis, who was a finalist on Top Chef, wanted to start a Southern-style restaurant, serving food similar to what he grew up eating in the Florida Panhandle.
 He partnered with John Kunkel and Chris Romero, two restaurateurs from Miami, to open the first Yardbird in South Beach in Miami in 2011.
 It was nominated for a James Beard Award and was named "Best New Restaurant" by Bon Appétit.
 It was also acknowledged by Southern Living being among the best fried chicken restaurants in the South.